segmentio/segment-docs/src/privacy/account-deletion.md

  - Unify space name

 > info " "
 > When you delete a Unify space, Segment removes all profiles, computed traits, audiences, journeys, and other settings related to the Unify space from internal Segment servers.
-Unify space deletion does not delete data from connected Twilio Engage destinations.
+Unify space deletion doesn't delete data from connected Twilio Engage destinations.
 To remove your data from external destinations, reach out to the individual destination about their deletion practices.

 ## Delete your workspace data